-Congratulations on your purchase of this Advanced Wireless 11g Router.
+Congratulations on your purchase of this High-Performance Wireless Router.
 This router is the perfect design product combining wireless and Ethernet network technology together.
-Fully compatible with IEEE 802.11g wireless standard, this device not only allows you to take advantage of mobility, but also to have fast Ethernet connection with built-in four 10/100 auto-sensing switch Ethernet ports.
-Users on wireless LAN and Ethernet LAN can share files, printers, and other networking resource each other at a blazing speed.
+Fully compatible with IEEE 802.11b wireless standard, this device not only allows you to take advantage of mobility, but also to have fast Ethernet connection with built-in four 10/100 auto-sensing switch Ethernet ports.
+Users on wireless and Ethernet LAN can share files, printers, and other networking resource each other at a blazing speed.
 Best of all, with NAT technology, all users can share single account of Internet access by having this device connect to a DSL/Cable modem.

-Integrated 802.11g wireless AP and 4-port 10/100 Mbps switch, it is quick and easy to deploy wireless and wire LAN without spending extra cost of a wireless access point, hub or switch.
-All LAN users are able to share internal network data, like files, printers, and other networking resources in a blazing speed.
+Integrated 802.11b wireless AP, it is quick and easy to deploy wireless LAN without spending extra cost of a wireless access point.
 The wireless Router's efficient antenna offers a covered range up to 30 meters indoor (150 meters outdoor) and seamless roaming throughout wireless LAN infrastructure.
 More over, the wireless operation provides 64 bit key and 128 bit WEP data encryption for high-level security.

 With built-in NAT, this device not only provides natural firewall, protecting your network from access by outside users but also extends your LAN connection.
 Users on the LAN can share a single account of Internet access by having this device connect to a DSL/Cable modem.
-This Firewall Router allows up to 253 users on the Ethernet LAN simultaneously but makes IP configuration simple and easy.
-Configured as a DHCP server, the Advanced Wireless 11g Router assigns an IP Address to every connected PC on Ethernet LAN automatically.
+This Wireless Router allows up to 253 users on the Ethernet LAN simultaneously but makes IP configuration simple and easy.
+Configured as a DHCP server, the High-Performance Wireless Router assigns an IP Address to every connected PC on Ethernet LAN automatically.
 Also, DHCP client helps WAN port obtain IP address dynamically assigned by ISP.

-With a web-based UI (User Interface), this Advanced Wireless 11g Router is easy to setup and maintain.
+With a web-based UI (User Interface), this High-Performance Wireless Router is easy to setup and maintain.
 With this exclusive user friendly interface, all functions can be configured easily via a web browser such as Netscape Communicator and Internet Explorer.